NEWS

 Sibar-Te means sewing in Caló.
 And precisely with needle and thread they sew this project of labor insertion from the Pajarillos Educa Association, under the coordination of Miriam Alonso.
 It is aimed at girls who have dropped out of school at the age of 16, almost all of them teenagers who find in this activity a way of training, including a certificate, beyond the usual academic channels.

 This year the group includes 15 young women between 16 and 23 years old, three of them veterans.
-A group of 10 of them visited this morning the showroom of the International Film Festival of Valladolid to see, first hand, the work done by the designers involved in the festival.
+A group of 10 of them visited this morning the showroom of the Valladolid International Film Festival to see, first hand, the work done by the designers involved in the festival.

 Natacha Arrranz (Natacha Arranz Atelier) and Ana Canaan, representing the 23 artists from Castilla y León who offer their creations, fashion, accessories and jewelry to the guests of the 68th Seminci.